 We began by focusing on land in New York State, and have so far protected 151,000 acres of open space in the Adirondacks, Hudson River Valley, Shawangunks and Catskills.

-In recent years, we’ve used our transactional expertise to save significant, complex, and large-scale tracts in South Carolina and New Jersey through direct acquisitions.
+In recent years, we’ve used our transactional expertise to save significant, complex, and large-scale tracts in South Carolina, Florida, and New Jersey through direct acquisitions.

 We work with landowners and local land trusts to acquire land to protect diverse landscapes; preserve habitat for rare or endangered species; ensure water quality; facilitate wildlife adaptation to climate change; and enhance recreational access.

 We also protect land from future development while it remains in private hands through conservation easements.